finos/datahelix/docs/ProfileSchemaUse.md

         }
       ]
     ```
+    to verify that the url to the `datahelix.schema.json` is valid you can `ctrl-click` on it and the schema file will open in the editor.
 1. if the ` "json.schemas"` snippet already exists, you can add a new object to the JSON array for the DataHelix profile schema.